kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

 Exercises
 * Find your AUP for the ISPs we use, you use, your company uses
-* A look at SE Linux
+* A look at SELinux an example Mandatory Access Control system

 **Integrity and Availability Policies**